nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Output 1: `The habit 'Learn a vegetarian dish' of goal 'Become a vegetarian' has its interval changed to '7'`\
 Output 2: `The habit 'Do 20 pushups' of goal 'Exercise more' has been changed to 'Do 30 pushups'`

-> 📃 Only one parameter can be updated at a time (to be changed to multiple parameters in v2.1)
+> 📃 Multiple parameters can be changed at a time.
+However, at least one parameter must be changed at a time

+**Example:**
+`change g/1 h/1 n/Read more i/5`

 ### 4.8 Complete a Habit: `done`
 Mark a habit under a goal as done.\